-Property Misrepresentation Compensation Claims North West
+Property Misrepresentation Claims

 Almost everyone is familiar with the idea that buying a new home is one of the most stressful things that we do in life.
 For most of us it will be the most expensive financial transaction we ever make.
 Unfortunately, sometimes this situation can be made even more difficult when property misrepresentation arises.

 The law requires a purchaser or buyer of a property to make all necessary checks and searches before buying.
-If something is missed, such as a Planning Application for a development to take place near by, then the rule of Caveat Emptor or Buyer Beware takes effect.
-This means that it’s the buyers responsibility to make sure everything is at it should be and that once the property is sold, the buyer cannot go back to the seller to reverse the sale or ask for some money back.
+If something is missed, then ‘Buyer Beware’ – or Caveat Emptor – takes effect.
+This means that it is the buyer’s responsibility to make sure everything is as it should be.

 At The Claims Partnership, we can help investigate whether you have a claim for compensation in relation to the purchase of your home or building, as well as bringing a claim for you, should you decide to proceed.